ddlitlab/ddlitlab.github.io/README.md

 This starts a local webserver which you can access in your browser at `http://localhost:1313`.

+# Preparation for changing content

+Open the ddlitlab.github.io-folder in VS Code following these steps:

+* Go to "File" in VS studio
+* Go to "Open Folder..."
+* Select now the folder "ddlitlab.github.io" which is now stored in your code (e.g. `~/code/ddlitlab.github.io`)

+Now VS studio shows you the complete folder structure from the ddlitlab git website in the "explorer"-field.
+There you can find directories like "content", "assets" etc.

 # Changing content

 You can make changes to the website in the `content` directory.
 This is where all the content of the website is stored.

 E.g. the content of the lehrlabor pages are in the `content/lehrlabor` directory.
 There are english and german versions of the pages.
 The english pages have the suffix `.en` after the file name.

-Best way to edit pages is inside Visual Studio Code.
-First you go to a terminal and clone the git repository with `git clone https://github.com/ddlitlab/ddlitlab.github.io.git`.
-Then you open the folder `ddlitlab.github.io` in VS Code.
-You can then see the files on the left side in the File Explorer.

 Before changing files, create a new branch for your changes in the terminal with `git checkout -b changes-yourname`.